ultush/OTF_Since_2015_R/README.md

 A more complete description of the project can be found under the README file in https://github.com/ultush/ontario-trillium-foundation-grants

-This project is a work in progress.

-This file is updated throughRStudio. the full project can be found at https://github.com/ultush/ontario-trillium-foundation-grants
+This file is updated through RStudio.